Entrepreneurship is Everywhere

 Because We Thirst for Success

 Millennials are no longer happy to just work the same job every day, never being very happy and never making it up the corporate ladder.
-We enjoy change much more than our parents do, and the thought of have unlimited income inspires us.
+We enjoy change much more than our parents do, and the thought of having unlimited income inspires us.
 We’d rather be our own boss than to answer to one, especially if that boss is from another generation that doesn’t quite understand our workplace needs.
 The idea of working at home and on our own schedule also energizes millennials.

 The market to millennials is one that almost every company is adjusting to get the attention of, and this attention is so valuable that some millennials are finding their way into the market with their own entrepreneurial inventions.